genshinsim/gcsim/README.md

 - Helping with documenting the sim in the wiki
 - Further testing of in game reactions, primarily EC and chain freeze duration.
 - Just in general using the sim for calculations/weapon comparisons/day 1 testing etc...
+- If you would like to contribute code please take a look at the [contributing guidelines](CONTRIBUTING.md)